 The main text of different article should be written according to the type of article as below:

 These papers are fully documented, interpreted accounts of significant findings of original research.
 The maximum acceptable length of a Research Paper is 4000 words (less 350 words for each normal-sized figure or table you include).
-The articles should be formatted as the Introduction, Materials and methods, Results and Discussion, Conclusion, Acknowledgements and References sections.
+The articles should be formatted as the Introduction, Material and methods, Results, Discussion, Conclusion, Acknowledgements, Financial support, Conflict of interest and References sections.
 Tables (including table title and footnotes), Figures and Figure legends should be included in separate pages after References.

 1) Introduction: Draws attention to the purpose and rationale of the study and a brief review of the relevant literature.
 Findings and results should not be referred to here.